SharkSnack/shiren-5/content/items/weapons.md

 ### Shockuto

-Slow to level up and low starting base attack, but can inflict Paralyzed status.<br/>Paralysis completely shuts down an enemy, making them unable to act until they're hit by an attack or effect.<br/>This really shines in dungeons that require run away or progress-during-night gameplay.<br/>Be careful not to synthesize <span class="green_text">Flame Shot</span>, since the fireball will immediately undo the paralysis.<br/>Unlike other status weapons/runes, <span class="green_text">Quick Hitting</span> doesn't mathematically impact the activation rate.
+Slow to level up and low starting base attack, but can inflict Paralyzed status.<br/>Paralysis shuts down an enemy, making them unable to act until they're hit by an attack or effect.<br/>This really shines in dungeons that require run away or progress-during-night gameplay.<br/>Be careful not to synthesize <span class="greenText">Flame Shot</span>, since the fireball will immediately undo the paralysis.<br/>Unlike other status weapons/runes, <span class="greenText">Quick Hitting</span> doesn't mathematically impact the activation rate.

 <table class="itemDetailsTable">
   <tbody>